David Barttelot

 David Smyth Barttelot (24 October 1821 – 11 July 1852) was an English cricketer.
 Barttelot's batting style is also unknown.
 The son of George Barttelot and Emma Woodbridge, he was born at Richmond-upon-Thames, Surrey.
 He was initially educated at Rugby School, before attending both Jesus College, Cambridge, and Corpus Christi College, Oxford.
 He did not play cricket for Cambridge University.

 Barttelot made a single first-class appearance for Petworth against Hampshire at Day's Ground, Southampton, in 1845.
 Hampshire were dismissed for 72 in their first-innings, while in response Petworth made 69 in their first-innings, with Barttelot being dismissed in that innings for 5 runs by Daniel Day.
 Hampshire were then dismissed for 123 in their second-innings, leaving Petworth with a target of 126 for victory.
 Petworth could only to make 99 all out during their chase, with Barttelot scoring 3 runs, before being dismissed by Day again.
 Hampshire won the match by 27 runs and this was Barttelot's only major appearance.

-He later moved to Australia, where he died at Sydney, New South Wales on 11 July 1852, reputedly while playing cricket.
+He later moved to Australia, where he died at Sydney, New South Wales on 11 July 1852.